-If you just filed your I-130 with USCIS, the you will receive notification that your I-130 has been accepted. the notice will arrive by mail in about 2 weeks and is referred to as an Form I-797, Notice of Action or a Receipt Notice.
+Before checking your I-130 status, you’ll need to know if immigration accepted your petition.
+If you just filed your I-130 with USCIS, you will receive a notification that it’s been accepted.
+The notice will arrive by mail in about 2 weeks.
+Officially, USCIS refers to it as a Form I-797, Notice of Action, or a Receipt Notice.
 Here is a picture of the top of the form:

 In the picture above, notice a box labeled “Receipt Number.”
 It contains a string of three letters and 10 numbers.
 This number is extremely important as it is how USCIS identifies your case.
 You can also use it to do things like check your case status online, which we will discuss now.

 The USCIS online status check doesn’t provide detailed information, but instead gives you an idea about the last action taken in your case.
-For example, the online status check may say that your case has been received and is being processed.
+For example, the online status check may say that your case has been received and is in process.
 It could also say that USCIS has mailed a letter to you requesting additional information.

-Let’s take each of these possibilities and see what they mean in the context of an I-130:
+Let’s take each of these possibilities and see what they mean for an I-130 status check:

-- If the status check shows that your I-130 has been received, you are safe waiting.
-There is nothing you can do to expedite your case, unless there are some truly extraordinary circumstances present.
+- If the status check shows that your I-130 has been received, you should wait.
+This means USCIS is actively reviewing your case.
+There is nothing you can do to expedite your case unless some truly extraordinary circumstances are present.

 - If USCIS has transferred your case to another office, this is generally a good sign.
-It means that your I-130 petition has met some basic requirements and is being routed to a local official to perform an interview if needed and to make a final decision on your case.
+It means that your I-130 petition has met some basic requirements and immigration will route it to a local official to perform an interview if needed and to make a final decision on your case.

-- If you learn that your case has been scheduled for an interview, then you’ll need look out for your appointment notice to find out where and when the I-130 interview will take place.
-It is very important to be prepared for it, especially when your I-130 is based on marriage.
+- If you learn that your case has been scheduled for an interview, you’ll need to look for your appointment notice to find out where and when the I-130 interview will take place.
+It is very important to prepare for it, especially when your I-130 is based on marriage.

 - If you find out that your I-130 has been approved, congratulations!
 But this is only the first step in the process of getting a green card.
 What you have to do next will depend greatly on your particular situation.

-To give you a rough idea of the timeframe, an I-130 takes about 8 months to be approved.
+But, to give you a rough idea of the time frame, USCIS’s timeline to approve an I-130 is about 8 months.

-Sometimes the I-130 takes longer than 8 months to be approved.
+Sometimes USCIS takes longer than 8 months to approve the I-130.
 There are several reasons why.

 For starters, USCIS may be very busy and have longer than normal processing times.
 You can take a look at the USCIS processing times and see if your case is outside of normal processing time.

-Another issue that could delay a case is USCIS does have all the evidence they need.
-For example, when a son or daughter files an I-130 petition for a parent, they are required to submit a copy of the birth certificate to establish the relationship.
-But if they did not submit a complete, legible copy of the birth certificate then USCIS will request another birth certificate, which slows down the I-130 processing.
+Another issue that could delay a case is that USCIS does have all the evidence they need.
+For example, when a son or daughter files an I-130 petition for a parent, USCIS requires a copy of the birth certificate to establish the relationship.
+But if they did not submit a complete, legible copy of the birth certificate then USCIS will request another birth certificate.
+This can slow down the I-130 processing.

 Other times, there is a problem with a discrepancy in names.
 For example, a son or daughter files an I-130 petition for a parent, but the name of the parent on the son or daughter’s birth certificate does not match the name the parent is using on the petition.
 This may happen if a mistake on the birth certificate or if the child changed their last name after getting married.

-In the worst-case scenario, a delay could be because the I-130 is stuck on someone’s desk or because the file is lost or the beneficiary of the petition had past immigration history .
+In the worst-case scenario, a delay could be because the I-130 is stuck on someone’s desk the file is lost or the beneficiary of the petition had past immigration history.
 For example, if you have previously been in removal proceedings USCIS will need to get that file (also known as an “A-file”) from the agency that handled your deportation.
-The request of this file could delay the case.
+The request for this file could delay the case.

 What can I do if my I-130 petition is pending for too long?

-If you think your case is taking too long here are some steps you can take:
+If your case has been pending for more than 12 months, here are some steps you can take:

 - The first step is to check normal processing times for I-130 petitions.
 You can do so by checking the USCIS processing page.
-You will have to enter the form type, I-130, and the location where it was filed.
+You will have to enter the form type, I-130, and the location where you filed it.
 The location can be found at the bottom of the Notice of Action I-797, Receipt Notice.
-If you are still within normal processing times, then it is best to wait.
+USCIS may be very busy and processing times longer than normal.
+If you are still within normal processing times, then it’s best to wait.